MY DAUGHTER WOULD HAVE MY HEAD EXAMINED

 It seems the actual ceremony is more a family affair although guests are welcome to witness it.
 This ceremony ties the couple to each other karmically as the saying in western ceremonies says, ‘for better or for worse’.
 The new couple is bound to uphold the marriage and the integrity of both families for life.
 It ties both parties and their families together through a very precise ritual.

 After the ceremony the bride is again groomed and readied to depart and be delivered to the home of the groom’s family where she would traditionally live.
 In Anika’s case, being a modern couple, they remain with the groom’s family long enough to make necessary travel arrangements to move to the city / country where the groom works.
-In modern times more and more couples are moving away from the family compound into individual lifestyles because of work and choice.
+In modern times more and more couples are moving away from family compounds, such as the one where Raj lives, into individual lifestyles because of work and choice.

 THREE PLUSES FOR ARRANGED MARRIAGES:

 - Who could be better than the couple’s parents at picking the finest possible partner for their child?
 After all, they explore all the possibilities for lifelong compatibility, once the initial infatuation wears off.
 Elders have the wisdom and foresight to do this impartially in favor of their children.

 - The ceremony is a family affair in which every member of the family pledges to bond with and do all that they can to provide a lifetime support system for the couple.